yejune/ip-lib/README.md

 ## Installation with Composer

-Simply run `composer install mlocati/ip-lib`, or add these lines to your `composer.json` file:
+Simply run `composer require mlocati/ip-lib`, or add these lines to your `composer.json` file:

 ```json
 "require": {